cassidyamundsen/cassidyamundsen.github.io/_pages/hobbies.md

   }
 </style>

-Outside of my professional work, I’m deeply passionate about activities that keep me grounded, inspired, and creatively sharp.
-My hobbies reflect a balance between movement, mindfulness, and self-expression—and they often inform how I connect with people and ideas in meaningful ways.
+Outside of work, I invest in interests that support continuous learning, creativity, and resilience—traits that directly strengthen my professional skill set.
+These activities help me stay focused, adaptable, and engaged with the world around me.

-## Current Interests
+## Relevant Interests

-- Hiking and exploring natural landscapes
-- Weight training and running for mental clarity and strength
-- Yoga as a daily grounding and mindfulness practice
+- Studying new languages to expand cross-cultural communication skills and linguistic insight
+- Practicing yoga and boxing to maintain focus, discipline, and mental resilience
+- Traveling to explore new perspectives and develop adaptability in unfamiliar environments
-- Writing poetry and personal essays as a creative outlet
+- Writing poetry and essays to sharpen narrative voice, tone, and audience awareness
+- Reading nonfiction and contemporary literature to stay informed and intellectually curious
-- Professional content writing with a focus on voice, tone, and audience
+- Developing cocktail recipes and content as a hands-on, creative outlet with an emphasis on detail and user experience
-- Mixology and recipe development for social and sensory creativity
-- Attending live music and cultural events to stay inspired

-## Personal Growth & Creative Expression

-- Hosting or contributing to writing and storytelling events
-- Exploring digital design and emerging technologies
-- Participating in wellness and outdoor retreats
-- Volunteering and building community around shared interests

-These hobbies fuel my curiosity and creativity, helping me bring clarity, empathy, and perspective into everything I do—professionally and personally.
+Together, these pursuits enhance my ability to think critically, communicate clearly, and bring creative energy into collaborative projects.